 Binding Effect; Assignment.
 This Agreement shall be binding on and inure to the benefit of the parties and their respective successors and permitted assigns.
 No party may assign any rights or delegate any duties hereunder, except with the prior written permission of the other, which permission shall not be unreasonably withheld.

 Governing Law; Submission to Jurisdiction; Selection of Forum; Waiver of Trial by Jury.
 THE AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF FLORIDA WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
 Each party hereto agrees that it shall bring any action or proceeding in respect of any claim arising out of or related to this Agreement or the transactions contained in or contemplated by this Agreement, exclusively in the FLORIDA State court (the “Chosen Courts”).
-Each party hereto irrevocably waives any and all right to trial by jury in any legal proceeding arising out of or relating to this Agreement.
+EACH PARTY HERETO IRREVOCABLY WAIVES ANY AND ALL RIGHT TO TRIAL BY JURY IN ANY LEGAL PROCEEDING ARISING OUT OF OR RELATING TO THIS AGREEMENT.
 This Agreement is governed by the laws of the state of Florida, without reference to the rules regarding choice of law.

 Severability.
 If any part of any provision of this Agreement, or any other document incorporated herein, is found to be invalid or unenforceable under applicable law, then that part of the Agreement or incorporated document shall be ineffective to the extent of such invalidity only, and shall not affect the remaining parts of the provision or the remaining provisions of this Agreement.